AET-CS/aet-cs.github.io/white/AP_shared/TreeSearch/bfs.md

 ## Coding Assignment

 Code up this BFS algorithm in Java.
-Specifically, generate all string permutations of {A,B,C,D} such as "ACDE" etc, by performing a BFS on the tree of substrings.
+Specifically, generate all string permutations of {A,B,C,D} such as "ACDB" etc, by performing a BFS on the tree of substrings.
 Let the start state (root) be empty string "".
 Write a `getChildren(String state)` method that returns a list/array of the children of `state`, made by appending one new letter to `state`.

 The output of your code should be all the *leaves* in the search tree.
 (There will be 24).
 You should print a leaf as soon as you pop it off the tree and recognize it's a left.